scchan/hcc_wiki/Home.md

 ****

-# Choose C++AMP runtime #
+# Choose HCC runtime #

-C++AMP programs will automatically detect available GPU platform on the system, with the following precendence:
+HCC programs will automatically detect available GPU platform on the system, with the following precendence:

 - HSA
 - OpenCL
 - CPU

-In case you want to force C++AMP runtime to use a certain runtime, you can use:
+In case you want to force HCC runtime to use a certain runtime, you can use:
 ```
-# force set C++AMP runtime to HSA
+# force set HCC runtime to HSA
-export CLAMP_RUNTIME=HSA
+export HCC_RUNTIME=HSA

-# force set C++AMP runtime to OpenCL
+# force set HCC runtime to OpenCL
-export CLAMP_RUNTIME=CL
+export HCC_RUNTIME=CL

-# force set C++AMP runtime to CPU
+# force set HCC runtime to CPU
-export CLAMP_RUNTIME=CPU
+export HCC_RUNTIME=CPU
 ```

 To turn auto detection back on:
 ```
-unset CLAMP_RUNTIME
+unset HCC_RUNTIME
 ```

-Please notice if C++AMP runtime find the specified runtime couldn't be loaded it would fall back to automatic detection.
+Please notice if HCC runtime find the specified runtime couldn't be loaded it would fall back to automatic detection.

 ****